cryptax/androidre/README.md

 Please use `vncviewer`

 ```
-$ vncviewer host::VNC_PORT
+$ vncviewer HOST::VNC_PORT
 ```

+where:
+- HOST is the IP address of the host running the container.
+Example: 127.0.0.1
-where VNC_PORT is the VNC port the container forwards.
+- VNC_PORT is the VNC port the container forwards.
 In my docker run example, it's 5900.

 ## Misc info